For the Pork:

 - Scrape contents of saucepan into a blender along with pineapple, garlic and chilies with their soaking liquid.
 Blend on high speed until completely smooth, about 1 minute, scraping down sides as necessary.
 Set sauce aside to cool slightly.

-To cook indoors:
+To cook indoors long version:

 - Using a sharp chef’s knife or slicing knife, slice meat as thinly as possible to create fine shavings of meat and fat.
 Transfer to a bowl.